 Related: 15 Meal Prep Sandwiches And Wraps Perfect For Work Lunches

-How to arrange a mason jar salad:
+How to assemble a Mason jar salad

-Note that these salads fit in a 32 oz jar.
 Let’s start from the bottom!

-- Add the dressing.
+Add the dressing.
 Putting it at the bottom of the jar keeps it away from the greens so they don’t get soggy.

-- Add the protein, which is chicken in this case.
+Add the protein, which is chicken.

-- Add the greens.
+Add the greens.
 Now, you can really pack them in there because of your strong foundation of hard veggies and protein.

-- Add soft veggies and fruits.
+Add soft veggies and fruits.
 This would be where cucumbers and tomatoes go if we were using them.
 In this case, it’s apples.

-- Add the toppings.
+Add the toppings.
 I’m using feta cheese and pepitas!

 The trick is keeping the jar upright until you eat it to avoid dressing going where it shouldn’t go.
 Before eating the salad, you can give the jar a good shake to toss everything in the dressing, then dump it onto your plate and enjoy!
 So easy.